angusmcleod/discourse-mobile-single-site-app/README.md

 ### Troubleshooting

-- Android file uploads may fail.
-The app uses https://github.com/dahjelle/react-native-android-webview-file-image-upload to enable file uploads in WebView, but it's not tested with all versions of Android.
 - If you have already checked out the project, and renamed the app, you may run into a variety of file conflicts if you pull updates.
 This is especially the case if the React Native version in the project has been updated.
 This is normal, and a better course of action is to check out a fresh copy, and reapply your changes and the rename.